Frequently Asked Questions

 | Based on guidance from our DOE partners at Lawrence Livermore National Laboratory who process our FACTS submissions, we suggest planning for 60 calendar days to allow for sufficient time for the indices checks to clear.
 Though some indices checks may clear faster or take longer, this is the best estimate we have at this time.
 We understand this will impact start dates, projects, and events, and we are actively exploring ways to minimize these impacts and build in additional efficiencies to our local processes. |

-What if I’ve completed an indices check for a visitor previously?
+What if there are completed indices checks for a visitor previously?
 How long do indices checks last?

 Does this impact public events?